Travel.State.Gov >

 Power Outages: Power outages occur frequently and may affect public services such as access to potable water.

 Currency: The Burundian franc (BIF) is the official currency although U.S. currency may be required in certain cases.
 Most transactions are conducted in cash.
 Credit cards are rarely accepted outside of a few upmarket hotels and restaurants in Bujumbura.
-Most vendor and banking institutions will take only U.S. bills in near-mint condition, printed after 2017.
+Most vendor and banking institutions will take only U.S. bills in near-mint condition, printed after 2009.
 Examine U.S. bills to ensure they are legitimate.
-Exchange currency only at reputable banks.
-ATMs are available at the international airport and in Bujumbura, but they dispense only Burundian francs.
-The U.S. Embassy does not exchange currency for U.S. citizens.

 Faith-Based Travelers: See the following webpages for details:

-LGBTQI+ Travelers: Burundian law criminalizes consensual same-sex sexual acts with penalties ranging from fines to imprisonment of three months to two years, but prosecutions are rare.
+LGBTQI+ Travelers: Burundian law criminalizes consensual same-sex relations with penalties ranging from fines to imprisonment of three months to two years, but prosecutions are rare.
 People have, however, been detained based on their perceived sexual orientation.
 There were also reports that members of the LGBTQI+ community were threatened, beaten, and arrested by local administrators and other citizens with the support of security forces.

 See our LGBTQI+ Travel Information page and section 6 of our Human Rights report for further details.

 Travelers with Disabilities: The law in Burundi prohibits discrimination against persons with physical, sensory, intellectual or mental disabilities, but the law is rarely enforced.
 Some groups report that discrimination is prevalent.
-Expect accessibility to be limited in transportation, lodging, and public buildings with few sidewalk and no curb cuts.
+Expect accessibility to be limited in transportation, lodging, and public buildings with few sidewalks and no curb cuts.
 Most buildings lack functioning elevators.

 Students: See our Students Abroad page and FBI travel tips.